Dryobalanops oblongifolia

-Dryobalanops oblongifolia is a species of plant in the family Dipterocarpaceae, native to regions of Southeast Asia and Maritime Southeast Asia.
+Dryobalanops oblongifolia is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree native to Borneo, Peninsular Malaysia, and Sumatra.

 The species name is derived from Latin (oblongus = rather long and leaf (folium = leaf); and refers to the shape of the leaf.

 Description

 Both produce heavy hardwood timber, which is sold under the trade name of Kapur.